zanderlewis/zanderlewis.dev/README.md

 - **Social Links**: Connects to my social media profiles.

 # Running the Project
-To run this project locally, you can run `pnpm run dev` in the project directory.
+To run this project locally, you can run `pnpm run dev` or `npm run dev` in the project directory.
 This will start a local development server where you can view the site.

 # Blogging
 - Posts live in `src/pages/blog` as Markdown files (`.md`).